-Before the interview Scrutinise all applications to ensure that they are completed in full and address any gaps or discrepancies.
+Scrutinise all applications to ensure that they are completed in full and address any gaps or discrepancies.

 Record candidates' details for equality monitoring purposes and to ensure compliance with the Equality Act (2010).

 Shortlist candidates involving the panel.

 Request two references in writing using the pro forma.
 References must be from the current or most recent employer.
-However, if the applicant is not currently working with children but has done so in the past, an additional reference should be obtained from the employer by whom the person was most recently employed in work with children.
-Send out an invitation to interview and criminal record self-disclosure form.
-On receipt of references, follow up written references by phone to ensure veracity of author and to explore any of the content that is omitted/unclear/ambiguous (a note of the conversation must be kept).
-Remember, no response from a referee equals no reference.
-Scrutinise the information given against the application form and note down any discrepancies ready to clarify at the interview.
-The panel meets to devise standard questions for all candidates, weightings on questions and devise any tests or practical exercises.
+However, if the applicant is not currently working with children but has done so in the past, an additional reference should be obtained from the employer by whom the person was most recently employed in work with children.Send out an invitation to interview and criminal record self-disclosure form.On receipt of references, follow up written references by phone to ensure veracity of author and to explore any of the content that is omitted/unclear/ambiguous (a note of the conversation must be kept).
+Remember, no response from a referee equals no reference.Scrutinise the information given against the application form and note down any discrepancies ready to clarify at the interview.Online pre-employment screeningThe panel meets to devise standard questions for all candidates, weightings on questions and devise any tests or practical exercises.
 Include questions which explore suitability to work with children based on past experience and on the information provided in the application and references.

 At interview Inspect, photocopy, sign and date the evidence provided by applicants that they have provided to support their identity and eligibility to work in the UK checks.
 Satisfy yourself that the preferred candidate has the requisite permission to be in the UK, and to undertake the work in question, if in doubt, or it appears that the candidate does not have the appropriate eligibility to work in the UK then contact the Luton HR Traded Services for advice.
 Inspect and photocopy original qualifications relevant to the post.
+Apply tests/practical exercises which measure ability under the person specification, particularly in relation to working with children.
+Evaluate the candidate's ability to support the school's agenda for safeguarding and promoting the welfare of children.
+Ask all agreed questions carefully noting and scoring the answers.
+Ask any candidate with a gap in their employment to fully explain the gap.
+Ask candidates to confirm whether the information provided on their criminal convictions self-disclosure form is still accurate.
+If candidates have provided information about a conviction(s) that is not 'protected' then it will be necessary to discuss the disclosure with the candidate.
+Ask the candidate to explain any concerns over discrepancies arising from information provided by the candidate or on a reference.
+If, for whatever reason, references were not obtained before the interview, the candidate should be asked if there is anything s/he wishes to declare/discuss in light of the questions on the reference.